vinalbagaria/Garbage_Truck_Monitoring_System/README.md

 # Garbage_Truck_Monitoring_System

+To run the project, first clone the repo or download the zip and execute the following command which will install the required packages
+> pip3 install -r requirements.txt

+Then, to run the Django project, simply execute
+> python manage.py runsever

 Garbage Truck Monitoring System is a role based system having three roles admin, driver and a citizen.
 Admin has a dashboard from which admin can add resources such as drivers, bins, depot, dumping ground and vehicles.
 Admin will have facility of viewing the current data in the system and monitor the drivers in real time.

 ![Alt text](screenshots/dashboard.jpeg?raw=true "Dashboard")